|Tec 4 Joseph Stanley

 As the boat approached the island, the soldiers signaled the island that they were Americans with a flashlight.
 After several attempts, their signal was acknowledged and they were signaled how to get through the mine field.

 Joseph and the other Americans remained on the island for an additional two weeks.
-They were finally taken by barge to an area off the coast of Bataan.
+During this time, the burial detail became a sought after commodity since the men on it could look for food and water.
+The POWs were finally taken by barge to an area off the coast of Bataan.
 They were about a mile off shore, when they were ordered to jump into the water and swim to shore.
 Once on shore, they were used as labor to rebuild a pier.

 The POWs were not housed at the airfield, but housed at the Pasay School about a mile from the airfield.
 The interior of the school was divided into eighteen rooms.
 Thirty POWs slept on the floor of each of these rooms.
 The food fed to the POWs were the discarded pieces of fish that the Japanese enlisted men would not eat.